Perceptron

 More formally, given training dataset

-, loss function of perceptron
+, , loss function of perceptron is

 Apparently, the loss function is non-negative, the less misclassfied samples, the closer misclassified samples are to the hyperplane, the smaller loss function is.

-For a single sample, the loss function is linear to and
+For a single sample, the loss function is linear to and , and when correctly classified, so the loss function is continously differentiable.

 Algorithm